 Skip to Content

-Where to Eat in Budapest: 13 Must-Try Budapest Restaurants, Cafes, and Food Halls
+Where to Eat in Budapest: 18 Must-Try Budapest Restaurants, Dessert Shops, and Food Halls

-Before our trip to Budapest, the only traditional Hungarian dish I was familiar with was goulash.
+We’ve been to Budapest twice in six years.
+Before then, the only traditional Hungarian dish I was familiar with was goulash.

-I gravitate towards traditional food when we travel so in my research on what and where to eat in Budapest, almost everything I read about told me to expect dishes that were similar to the food in Prague.
+I gravitate towards traditional food when we travel, so in my research on what and where to eat in Budapest, almost everything I read told me to expect dishes that were similar to the food in Prague.

 The food in Budapest runs the gamut from traditional to trendy, from classic to contemporary.
 Aside from traditional Hungarian food, you’ll also find plenty of modern restaurants offering global dishes like Italian pizza, American burgers, and Middle Eastern mezze plates.

-If you’re looking for a diverse Budapest food experience, then this list of thirteen of the best Budapest restaurants, cafes, and Hungarian food halls has you covered.
+If you’re looking for a diverse Budapest food experience, then this list of eighteen of the best Budapest restaurants, dessert shops, and Hungarian food halls has you covered.

 FOOD IN BUDAPEST QUICK LINKS